 Students graduate equipped to be couples and family therapists in both traditional and innovative therapy settings.
 Graduates work in community agencies, private practice, school settings, and other clinical realms. or in a broad array of professional applications (e.g., educators, consultants, coaches).
-Graduates contribute to the field of couples and family therapy by seeing clients, volunteering in the community, and advocating for justice, and participating in professional organizations including the American Association for Marriage and Family Therapy (AAMFT) and Washington Association for Marriage and Family Therapy (WAMFT).
+They contribute to the field of couples and family therapy by seeing clients, volunteering in the community, advocating for justice, and participating in professional organizations including the American Association for Marriage and Family Therapy (AAMFT) and Washington Association for Marriage and Family Therapy (WAMFT).

 In our clinical sequence, students treat couples, families, individuals, and groups with a variety of relationship issues and mental health diagnoses.
 Interns are trained to assess, diagnose, consult, and treat under the guidance of state or AAMFT approved licensed supervisors.
 Our students understand and adhere to the AAMFT's Code of Ethics.